vrk/pouch.studio/zines.md

 # Zines

 I love making zines that play with the expectation of what a zine is supposed to be.
-For instance: a half-paper, half-digital interactive story; a sticker book; a full-color magazine produced by one person.
+For instance: a half-paper, half-digital interactive story; a sticker book; a full-color magazine.
 But I also sometimes just draw the Shark Tank intro.

 <div class="display-table">